llpeterson/scaling/mobile-ip.md

 built.
 There is also the problem of *ad hoc* mobile networks—enabling a group of mobile nodes to form a network in the absence of any fixed nodes—which has some special challenges.
-A particularly challenging class of mobile networks, *sensor networks*, was mentioned previously.
+A particularly challenging class of mobile networks is *sensor networks*.
 Sensors typically are small, inexpensive, and often battery powered, meaning that issues of very low power consumption and limited processing capability must also be considered.
 Furthermore, since wireless communications and mobility typically go hand in hand,